Does Instagram Notify When You Screenshot a Story?

 The second device trick.
 Old school but effective — open the story on your phone and photograph the screen with another device.
 Instagram physically cannot detect a camera pointed at your screen.
 It's dumb but it works.

 Side note — if you're also curious about viewing stories without showing up in the viewer list at all, I wrote a whole separate thing on that.
+And if you're not sure which story viewer tools are safe, I tested 10 of them for safety so you don't have to.

 Frequently Asked Questions